case0x00/case0x00.github.io/about.md

 ---
+layout: page
 title: /about
+permalink: /about/
 ---

 i am case. the following lists are in no particular order. i intend to complete most of these goals before the end of the century (space exploration has an inherently long time span because of physics).

 ## interests

+* robotics/control
+    - UAVs
+    - bipedal locomotion
+    - autonomous vehicles
+    - trajectory optimization
+    - brain computer interfaces
-* guidance, navigation, and control of spacecraft and EDL/reentry vehicles
+    - guidance, navigation, and control of entry, descent and landing vehicles

-* interplanetary trajectory design
+* AI/ML
+    - AGI
+    - reinforcement learning
+    - computer vision
+    - symbolic AI

-* robotics/computer vision/autonomous driving
+* security
-* web security
+    - web security and bug bounties
-* reverse engineering
+    - hardware reverse engineering

-* AI
+* software
+    - operating systems
+    - graphics

 ## goals